ViBiOh/fibr/README.md

 ### Files

 Fibr generates thumbnails of images, PDF and videos when these [mime-types are detected](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) and sidecars are provided.
-Sidecars are [h2non/imaginary](https://github.com/h2non/imaginary) and [ViBiOh/vith](https://github.com/vibioh/vith).
+Sidecars are [h2non/imaginary](https://github.com/h2non/imaginary), [ViBiOh/vith](https://github.com/vibioh/vith) and [ViBiOh/exas](https://github.com/vibioh/exas).

-You can refer to these projects for installing and configuring them and set `-thumbnailImageURL` and `-thumbnailVideoURL` options.
+You can refer to these projects for installing and configuring them and set `-thumbnailImageURL`, `-thumbnailVideoURL` and `-exifURL` options.

 ### Security